-WEstjustice calls for a review of current FWO powers and processes, and recommends that powers be expanded to enable such determinations.
-This recommendation echoes the Senate Education and Employment References Committee's call for an independent review of the resources and powers of the FWO.42
+WEstjustice calls for a review of current FWO powers and processes, and recommends that powers be expanded to enable such determinations and wherever possible, make them binding on employers.
+This recommendation echoes the Senate Education and Employment References Committee's call for an independent review of the resources and powers of the FWO.